Geosynchronous/P7-Neighborhood-Map/STUDENT_ACTIVITY_LOG.md

     }
 }();

-// UPDATES CAT CLICK COUNTS to web page
+// IIFE UPDATES CAT CLICK COUNTS to web page
 // For each cat when clicked
 // "clickCount[numNow]++"
 //      - updates specific click counter for displayed cat